Murder of Sarah Everard: Sentencing and imprisonment

 The sentencing hearing before Lord Justice Fulford, began at the Old Bailey on 29 September 2021 following medical and psychiatric reports.
 Couzens's barrister, Jim Sturman QC, asked Fulford to consider imposing a life sentence with a determinate tariff which would allow Couzens to become eligible for release on licence in his 80s.
 On 30 September, Couzens was sentenced to life imprisonment with a tariff of a whole life order, with Fulford justifying the severity of the punishment by saying that Couzens's use of his position as a police officer to detain Everard was the "vital factor which in my view makes the seriousness of this case exceptionally high".

 In October 2021, it was reported that Couzens was applying for leave to appeal against his sentence.
 In July 2022, his appeal against his whole-life sentence was rejected by the Court of Appeal.

 As of December 2021, Couzens was imprisoned at HM Prison Frankland in County Durham.
 In March 2022, Couzens was further charged with four counts of indecent exposure related to alleged incidents in January and February 2021.
 In February 2023, Couzens pleaded guilty to three incidents of indecent exposure that took place in Kent in 2020 and 2021.
 A further three counts were ordered to lie on file.

 In November 2022, two of Couzens's colleagues—PC Jonathon Cobban and former PC Joel Borders—were jailed for multiple counts of sending grossly offensive messages on a public communications network.
 Cobban and Borders were part of a WhatsApp group chat with Couzens and another officer where they sent racist, homophobic, misogynistic, and ableist messages.

-In April 2023, it was reported that Couzens could be entitled to a police pension worth £7,000 a year.
-Mayor of London Sadiq Khan, who had previously and successfully applied to have Couzens stripped of his Metropolitan Police pension, said he may be entitled to pensions from his pre-Met service.
+In April 2023, it was reported that Couzens could be entitled to a police pension worth a year.
+Mayor of London, Sadiq Khan, who had successfully applied to have Couzens stripped of his Metropolitan Police pension, said he might still be entitled to pensions from his pre-Met service.